-

 Description

-Antibiotic residue detection is a major issue for food safety, public health, and regulation.
-These compounds, used in human and veterinary medicine, or in animal production, can persist in food, water, or the environment.
-Their accumulation poses risks to consumers, particularly through the selection of bacterial resistance and the emergence of antibiotic resistance phenomena.
+The detection of antibiotic residues is a major issue for food safety, public health, and regulatory compliance.
+These compounds, used in human and veterinary medicine, as well as in animal production, can persist in food, water, and the environment.
+Their accumulation poses risks to consumers, particularly through the selection of bacterial resistance and the emergence of antibiotic resistance.

-The measurement of antibiotic residues makes it possible to verify the regulatory compliance of food and nutraceutical products, but also to assess water quality or to control plant production likely to have been exposed to these molecules.
+The measurement of antibiotic residues makes it possible to verify the regulatory compliance of food and nutraceutical products, but also to assess water quality or to monitor plant production that may have been exposed to these molecules.

 Analytical methods